Skip to main content

 A business plan is a rite of passage for any entrepreneur, Haines said.
 But few are taught how to write one or where to even begin.

-That’s one reason why small business coaching is coming to several HOPE Inside centers, located in Wells Fargo branches around the country, with the first small business development coaches based in Los Angeles and Charlotte, North Carolina, though they work with clients nationwide.
+That’s one reason why small business coaching has come to several HOPE Inside centers within select Wells Fargo branches around the country, though coaches take on clients nationwide.

 This work builds on Wells Fargo’s collaboration with Operation HOPE, where financial experts in select Wells Fargo branches provide free, one-on-one coaching to help people with growing savings, reducing debt, and boosting their credit scores.
 And they don’t have to bank with Wells Fargo to get support.